Enhancing your experience

 Engineer Your Future

 To prepare you for the world of work we are hosting a series of online resources and drop in sessions, to ensure you have the essential skills that employers are looking for, such as comunication or problem solving skills.
 These will start week commencing Monday 10th October 2022 and finish at the end of February 2023.
 If you would like to get involved and find out more, please self enrol on our Moodle page here.

-If you’re interested in motorsport, sustainable transport, or are just looking for an opportunity to gets a real-world hands on experience in engineering, why not get involved with our Racing Team?
-The team work to design, build, test and race electric vehicles for Formula Student and Solar Challenge competitions.
-At Silverstone 2021, the Formula Student team were ranked 3rd overall and had the best electric vehicle.
+If you're interested in motorsport, sustainable transport, or are just looking for an opportunity to gets a real-world hands on experience in engineering, why not get involved with our Racing team?
+The team works to design, build, test and race electric vehicles for Formula Student UK and European competitions.
+The team were ranked 3rd overall (1st EV) at the UK compeition in 2021.
 The team is open to all students and has technical and non-technical roles.

 Our peer mentoring scheme links first year students with students in later years of their course.
 Peer mentors provide advice and support in a range of different areas to help new students settle into university life.

 During your time as a student you may be able to apply to study part of your degree at the University of Nottingham Malaysia Campus and University of Nottingham Ningbo Campus.
 The faculty also has links with a wide ange of partner universities around the world, where you may be able to apply to study, as part of your course.